Canon People + agents

 Quick chooser

-Runtime Best for Start command
+Runtime Best for Start path

 Claude Code Controlling Claude Code from Canon with host-mode session controls. canon-claude --cwd /path/to/project